0xjohnwarila/cs434/implementation2/README.md

 **Important note**

-When running testing data make sure to provide the full 50k labels and data!
-There will be index out of bounds if you do not.
-For training and validation, have the full 50k data, and 40k labels.
+If you want to run the test predictions and give the program the full 50k labels, make sure to go into the source code and uncomment the lines in the function validate_test near line 129.
+The lines in question have comments near them.

 ### Options for run_type argument